 Teradyne (TER) Gains But Lags Market: What You Should Know

-Coming into today, shares of the maker of wireless products, data storage and equipment to test semiconductors had lost 12.45% in the past month.
-In that same time, the Computer and Technology sector lost 0.91%, while the S&P 500 lost 0.39%.
+Coming into today, shares of the maker of wireless products, data storage and equipment to test semiconductors had lost 16.48% in the past month.
+In that same time, the Computer and Technology sector gained 0.89%, while the S&P 500 gained 0.49%.

 Investors will be hoping for strength from TER as it approaches its next earnings release.
-On that day, TER is projected to report earnings of $1.11 per share, which would represent year-over-year growth of 44.16%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $785.96 million, up 35.03% from the year-ago period.
+The company is expected to report EPS of $1.11, up 44.16% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $785.96 million, up 35.03% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.87 per share and revenue of $2.85 billion, which would represent changes of +35.31% and +23.98%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.87 per share and revenue of $2.85 billion.
+These totals would mark changes of +35.31% and +23.98%, respectively, from last year.

-Any recent changes to analyst estimates for TER should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for TER.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-TER is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+TER is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, TER is holding a Forward P/E ratio of 19.51.
-This represents a discount compared to its industry's average Forward P/E of 29.52.
+Valuation is also important, so investors should note that TER has a Forward P/E ratio of 19.84 right now.
+For comparison, its industry has an average Forward P/E of 30.84, which means TER is trading at a discount to the group.

-Also, we should mention that TER has a PEG ratio of 1.17.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Electronics - Testing Equipment stocks are, on average, holding a PEG ratio of 2.95 based on yesterday's closing prices.
+We can also see that TER currently has a PEG ratio of 1.19.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Electronics - Testing Equipment industry currently had an average PEG ratio of 3.08 as of yesterday's close.

 You can find more information on all of these metrics, and much more, on Zacks.com.